isomerpages/moe-pasirrissec/_subject-combination/Considerations in choosing a subject combination.md

 </p><h4><b>How to choose a subject combination?</b></h4>

 <h5><b>STEP 1: Explore interest areas and find out about your child’s aspirations</b></h5>
 Discuss with your child/ward his/her interest areas and aspirations.
-The following resources would help you discover about yourself and gain an insight into the diverse range of careers and jobs available to you.
+The following resources would help your child understand herself/himself and gain an insight into the diverse range of careers and jobs available to you.
 <br><br>
 <table border="1px solid black" style="width:100%">
   <tbody><tr>